Installation and Configuration Guide for Context Directory Agent, Release 1.0

 Adding and Editing Consumer Devices

 Consumer device entries in the dashlet are not synonymous with the actual ASA and WSA firewall devices.
-Instead, each Consumer Device entry here is a logical rule, permitting an IP address (if the Mask is 32), or a range of addresses (if the Mask is 0-31), to communicate with the Cisco CDA over RADIUS.
+Instead, each Consumer Device entry here is a logical rule, permitting an IP Address (if the Mask is 32), or a range of addresses (if the Mask is 0-31), to communicate with CDA over RADIUS.

 Creating a consumer device entry in the table or dashlet does not actually initiate any communication with the device.
-It only creates the rule.
-The Cisco CDA acts as the RADIUS server in this case, hence it does not initiate the conversation with the device.
-It is the actual consumer device that initiates the RADIUS conversation with the Cisco CDA.
-First add the consumer device IP address or range in the Cisco CDA, and then configure the device itself to contact the Cisco CDA using the CLI or management GUI.
+It only creates the rule that allows the consumer device to communicate with CDA over RADIUS.
+CDA acts as the RADIUS server in this case, hence it does not initiate the conversation with the device.
+It is the actual consumer device that initiates the RADIUS conversation with CDA.
+First add the consumer device IP Address or range in CDA, and then configure the device itself to contact CDA using the CLI or management GUI.

 To add or edit a consumer device, complete the following steps: